jrandj/aws-security-specialty/README.md

 1. A company has a legacy application that outputs all logs to a local text file.
 Logs from all applications running on AWS must be continually monitored for security-related messages.
 What can be done to allow the company to deploy the legacy application on Amazon EC2 and still meet the monitoring requirement?
     * The logs can be sent to CloudWatch logs.
 You can then specify metrics to search the logs for any specific values and create alarms based on these metrics.

+1. As an AWS security specialist, you are working on applying AWS Config rules to all AWS accounts to ensure that AWS resources meet security requirements.
+One of the security checks is to inspect whether EC2 resources have appropriate Tags.
+If not, the rule will be non-compliant.
+There is an existing AWS Config rule called required-tags.
+However, it does not meet your needs.
+For example, you want the rule to check specific resources in certain availability zones.
+How should you implement the Config rule to perform custom checks?
+    * An AWS Lambda function can be used to perform custom checks.
+A custom AWS Config rule can be used to invoke the Lambda function.

+1. You are working in the IT security team in a big company.
+To perform security checks in AWS services, you have written dozens of custom AWS Config rules.
+One of them is to check if the S3 bucket policy contains certain explicit denies.
+This Config rule is supposed to be applied for all S3 buckets.
+Your manager has asked you how to trigger the custom Config rule.
+Which answers are correct?
+    * The rule can be automatically triggered whenever there is a change for an S3 bucket.
+It can also be triggered periodically every 1, 3, 6, 12, or 24 hours.
+The rule could also be triggered manually.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?